The reaction in which a chemical substance transforms into another new chemical substance is known as a chemical reaction.

-It should be noted that substance which undergoes oxidation acts as reducing agent whereas the substance undergoes reduction act as oxidising agent.
+It should be noted that substance which undergoes oxidation acts as reducing agent whereas the substance undergoing reduction acts as oxidising agent.

 There is another concept of oxidation and reduction in terms of metals and nonmetals:

-(i) The addition of nonmetallic element (or removal of metallic element) is called Oxidation.
+(i) The addition of nonmetallic elements (or removal of metallic elements) is called Oxidation.

-(ii) The addition of metallic element (or removal of nonmetallic element) is called Reduction.
+(ii) The addition of metallic elements (or removal of nonmetallic elements) is called Reduction.

 Name of the element is Copper (Cu)